elchericito/redfast-docs/docs/USER MANUAL/redfast-sdk/react-native.md

   }, delaySeconds);
 }

-// Display the UI for the path object returned above.
+// Display the modal UI for the path object returned above.
 // params:
 //   - showModal: a boolean to stipulate showing or hiding a Prompt
-//   - path: a prompt object returned from one of the trigger calls above
+//   - path: a path object returned from one of the trigger calls above
 //   - result: a callback returning PromptResult displayPrompt(showModal, path, (result) => {
   console.log(JSON.stringify({ ...result, source: 'modal' }, null, 2));